alphagov/govuk-design-system/src/components/error-message/index.md

   ]
 }) }}

-Follow the [validation pattern](/patterns/validation/) and show an error message when there is a validation error.
+Follow the [Validation pattern](/patterns/validation/) and show an error message when there is a validation error.
 In the error message explain what went wrong and how to fix it.

 {{ example({ group: "components", item: "error-message", example: "default", html: true, nunjucks: true, open: false, size: "m", loading: "eager" }) }}

 ## When to use this component

-Show an error message next to the field and in the [error summary](/components/error-summary/) when there is a validation error.
+Show an error message next to the field and in the [Error summary component](/components/error-summary/) when there is a validation error.

 Use standard messages for different components.